root-foundation/root/README.md

 ## Unity

-If artificial intelligence is to unlock abundance for humanity — not just a privileged few — we must reorganize ourselves.
+If artificial intelligence is to unlock abundance for *all* of us — not just a privileged few — we must reorganize ourselves.

 Our current systems weren’t built for this future.
 They divide us by concentrating opportunity, rewarding short-term gain at the expense of long-term collective loss, and making the success of one feel like the loss of another.
 Words alone cannot overcome this.
-We need better _incentives_ that make unity *rational*.
+We need better _incentives_ that push for unity.

-RootNet offers such a system.
+RootNet enables this.
 It intertwines our fates: each of us is a stakeholder in the collective, and the collective a stakeholder in each of us.
 When one wins, we all win.
 When one falls, we all feel it.
 Through personal tokens, we fund potential.
 Through the NetworkToken, we share in collective upside.
 Through Universal Basic Equity, we raise the baseline without inflation.
-RootNet makes supporting each other the most _self-interested_, _rational_, _profitable_ move we can make.

-And only through this such *structural* unity can we fully take advantage of artificial intelligence — _toward prosperity, not decay_.
+And only through this such *structural* unity can we fully take advantage of artificial intelligence — *toward prosperity and abundance*.

 ---

-[Vote for RootNet](https://onroot.net) to *accelerate* humanity’s shift to a system that unites us, unlocks our collective potential, and enables us to thrive in the age of artificial intelligence. (*make sure you vote with a wallet you will retain control of*).
+[Vote for RootNet](https://onroot.net) to *accelerate* humanity’s shift to a system that unites us, unlocks our collective potential, and enables us to thrive in the age of artificial intelligence. (*Make sure you vote with a wallet you will retain control of*).

 We’ve only scratched the surface of what RootNet will make possible.
-RootNet will fundamentally [rewrite our education system](appendix/Education.md) through better incentives.
-And importantly, RootNet will [*enable* superintelligence](appendix/Superintelligence.md) which cannot emerge outside of a network like RootNet.
+RootNet will [rewrite our education system](appendix/Education.md) through better incentives.
+And critically, RootNet will [*enable* superintelligence](appendix/Superintelligence.md) which *cannot* emerge outside of a network like RootNet.

-No part of this idea is "owned" by anyone.
-We encourage the world to build upon these ideas, iterate, challenge, and fork them.
-May the best network win.
-The more experimentation, and competition, the better for humanity.
+No part of this idea is “owned” by anyone.
+We encourage the world to challenge it, fork it, build on it, and take it further than any of us ever could alone.

+The more experiments, the more competition, the better for humanity.
+So long as we are structurally united, _any victory is a shared one_.

+May the best network win and lift us all with it.